paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 * Write statement to DB.
 * Send a `DisputeDistributionMessage::SendDispute` message to get the vote distributed to other validators.

+## On `DisputeCoordinatorMessage::ImportOwnApprovalVote`

+We call `handle_import_statements()` in order to have our approval vote available in case a dispute is raised.
+When a dispute is raised we send out any available approval vote via dispute-distribution.

+NOTE: There is no point in sending out that approval vote in case `ImportOwnApprovalVote` was received after a dispute has been raised already as in that case the dispute-coordinator will already have triggered participation on the dispute which should (in the absence of bugs) result in a valid explict vote, which is in the context of disputes equivalent to an approval vote.

+So this race should not in fact be causing any issues and indeed we could take advantage of this fact and don't bother importing approval-votes at all, which would trigger some code simplification:

+- Get rid of the `ImportOwnApprovalVote` message and its handling.
+- No need to lookup and distribute approval votes on a raised dispute.

 ### On `DisputeCoordinatorMessage::DetermineUndisputedChain`